josephnguyen-macusaone/abc-dashboard/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 💡 Feature Request
-about: Suggest a new Flutter feature or improvement
+about: Suggest a new feature or improvement
 title: "[Feature] <short description>"
 labels: enhancement
 assignees: ''